What Goes Into Water Black And Comes Out Red

 1. Construction and Infrastructure

 Iron and steel are widely used in construction due to their strength and durability.
-Even so, their susceptibility to rust poses a challenge.
+That said, their susceptibility to rust poses a challenge.
 Engineers and architects must consider protective measures, such as coatings or galvanization, to prevent corrosion and extend the lifespan of structures.

 2. Biology and Medicine